TheInvincibleRalph/Pistis-DevOps/Networking/loadbalancer.md

    - To disable DHCP, select the adapter and uncheck the "DHCP Server" option.
    - To delete a network, select the adapter and click the "Remove" button.

+> To further avoid DHCP conflicts in the Vagrant configuration, I assigned static IP addresses to all the virtual machines instead of relying on DHCP.

 ## Localhost compatibility